KARNATISAITHARUN/documentation/policies/policy-language.md

 # ShiftLeft Policy Language

-The ShiftLeft Policy Language is used to create and manage Policies.
+The ShiftLeft Policy Language is used to create, customize and manage Policies.
 The Policy Language is made up of three types of directives:

 * **[Tagging](#tagging-directives).** Exposed methods, interface interactions and transformations are tagged in the [Code Property Graph (CPG)](../introduction/understanding-cpg.md) based on syntax-patterns.
 The Policy contains tagging directives to encode these patterns.